ctavolazzi/quartz/content/index.md

   - dashboard
   - api-demo
 ---
-Welcome to the Dashboard!
-This is a simple demonstration of loading and rendering data dynamically on page load.
+Welcome to your Dashboard!
+This page dynamically loads data using inline JavaScript.

 ## Pokémon of the Day 🎲
 <div id="pokemon-info">Loading Pokémon...</div>

+## Daily Note 📅
+<a id="daily-note-link" href="#">Today’s Daily Note</a>

 <script>
   // Load and display Pokémon data